matthewcrews/blog/content/blog/2022/03/performance-of-dus-and-active-patterns/index.md

     | SplitId of splitId : int<SplitId>
 ```

 Now, if you have a `Node array`, the data for the node will be stored in the array itself so you can eliminate having to perform an additional lookup.
 There is a serious downside to this, though.
 The F# compiler will allocate space for each possible case of the DU instead of only the area necessary for the instantiated individual case.
-This means that instead of just taking up the space of just two `int`, this struct `Node` will take up one `int` to encode the case and four more `int` for each possible case.
+This means that instead of just taking up the space of just two `int` (one to encode the case and one for the value), this struct `Node` will take up one `int` to encode the case and four more `int` for each possible case.
 For a deeper explanation of this, I refer you to [this](https://bartoszsypytkowski.com/writing-high-performance-f-code/) excellent post by [Bartosz Sypytkowski](https://bartoszsypytkowski.com/).
 If a DU has too many cases, the benefits of the struct layout will quickly be negated by this padding.

 ## Alternative Encoding

 I was curious if there was another way to approach my problem.
 I like the elegance of the `match ... with` syntax in F#, and I am loathed to give it up.
 Since my `Node` type is just encoding different possible `int` values, why not do some bit hacking?
 Now, I will be the first to say this is non-traditional F# code, but I'm curious, so why not perform the experiment?

 I'll define a new version of `Node` that will use an `int` to hold the data about which case it represents and the value.
-I will use the last 4 bits of the `Value` field to encode, which case the `Node` represents and the top 28 bits will hold the value.
+I will use the last 4 bits of the `Value` field to encode which case the `Node` represents and the top 28 bits will hold the id value.
 This is cutting off some of the space that `int` can express, but since our networks are never more than 1,000 nodes, there is no practical loss of modeling space.

 ```fsharp
 [<Struct>]